-The National Institute for Physiological Sciences（NIPS）, an inter-university research institute, carries out general collaborative research, planned collaborative research that focuses on the most important theme at the time, and cooperative research using large facilities.
+The National Institute for Physiological Sciences（NIPS）, an inter-university research institute, carries out general collaborative research, planned collaborative research that focuses on the most critical theme, and cooperative research using large facilities.

-Another one of principal pillars of the corporative studies at NIPS is the NIPS research meeting.
+Another of the principal pillars of corporative studies at NIPS is the NIPS research meeting.
 Unlike normal academic meetings, here, most of these meetings include oral presentations, giving plenty of time for Q&A.

 The small number of participants also allows detailed discussions to take place.
-Twenty three meetings were held last year, and 22 meetings are planned for this year.
+28 meetings were held last year, and 28 meetings are planned for this year.
 The number of NIPS research meetings greatly outnumbers those hosted by the other two research institutes in Okazaki, and in fact, they have become a highly important base organization.
-In the past, the meetings have helped establish new scientific research funded study groups, and have even established activities such as academic conferences.
+In the past, the meetings have helped establish new scientific research-funded study groups, and have even established activities such as academic conferences.
 The NIPS International Workshop has been running since 2008.
 Research meetings are inviting overseas researchers, who present their work in English, have shown positive potential for the future of science.
-In 2017 and 2018, no International Workshops was conducted, but two are now scheduled in 2019.
+In 2020, one International Workshops was conducted, and one meeting is planned for this year.

 Large facilities and equipments